ScottShingler/cornerstone-annotation-spam-repro/README.md

 5. click `Enable Pan Tool`

-You should get teh following error:
+You should get the following error:
 ```
 index.js:1 Uncaught TypeError: Cannot read properties of undefined (reading 'renderViewport')
     at eval (index.js:1:391493)